Rubik's Cube

-On the original classic Rubik's Cube, each of the six faces was covered by nine stickers, each of one of six solid colours: white, red, blue, orange, green, and yellow.
-Some later versions of the cube have been updated to use coloured plastic panels instead, which prevents peeling and fading.
-Since 1988, the arrangement of colours has been standardised with white opposite yellow, blue opposite green, and orange opposite red, and the red, white, and blue arranged clockwise in that order.
+On the original, classic Rubik's Cube, each of the six faces was covered by nine stickers, with each face in one of six solid colours: white, red, blue, orange, green and yellow.
+Some later versions of the cube have been updated to use coloured plastic panels instead.
+Since 1988, the arrangement of colours has been standardised, with white opposite yellow, blue opposite green and orange opposite red, and with the red, white and blue arranged clockwise, in that order.
 On early cubes, the position of the colours varied from cube to cube.

-An internal pivot mechanism enables each face to turn independently, thus mixing up the colours.
-For the puzzle to be solved, each face must be returned to have only one colour.
-Similar puzzles have now been produced with various numbers of sides, dimensions, and stickers, not all of them by Rubik.
+An internal pivot mechanism enables each layer to turn independently, thus mixing up the colours.
+For the puzzle to be solved, each face must be returned to having only one colour.
+The cube has inspired other designers to create a number of similar puzzles with various numbers of sides, dimensions and mechanisms.

-Although the Rubik's Cube reached its height of mainstream popularity in the 1980s, it is still widely known and used.
-Many speedcubers continue to practise it and similar puzzles, and compete for the fastest times in various categories.
-Since 2003, the World Cube Association, the international governing body of the Rubik's Cube, has organised competitions worldwide and recognises world records.
+Although the Rubik's Cube reached the height of its mainstream popularity in the 1980s, it is still widely known and used.
+Many speedcubers continue to practise it and similar puzzles, competing for the fastest times in various categories.
+Since 2003, the World Cube Association (WCA), the international governing body of the Rubik's Cube, has organised competitions worldwide and has recognised world records.